Abu-Sesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a value with 2 decimal places
+script that prints all possible combinations